 Welcome Flat Hut to Douglas Rock Hut

 Distance: 7 km according to DOC

 getting there | Copland Track, South Westland

-Public transport can work well if you stay at Fox Glacier, or Franz Joesph for that matter.
+Public transport can work well if you stay at Fox Glacier, or Franz Joseph for that matter.
 The Intercity bus to Queenstown leaves at 8 00 am from Franz at the bus stop in the Main Road, and 8 45 am from Fox, outside the supermarket, and can drop you off 26 km down the road at the start of the 150 m walk to the carpark.
-The bus from Queenstown comes past at about 2 45 pm but you need to pre-book.
+The bus from Queenstown comes past at about 2 45 pm but you need to pre-book, probably won’t stop if youi just stand by the side of the road.
 Confirm time with Intercity.

 The carpark usually has quite a few cars in it so it isn’t the worst place to leave it for a few days.
 People seem to stay in their vans overnight there as well, although that is not supposedly allowed.